Women’s

 12 Program Modules

-The program contains 12 modules released monthly.
-Each module contains 3-6 video lectures (each 15-30 minutes long), handouts, and additional resources, which all include evidence-based content with links to all research studies and references cited (there are 100’s of studies that have been referenced).
+The program contains 12 modules, each containing 3-6 video lectures (each 15-30 minutes long), handouts, and additional resources, which all include evidence-based content with links to all research studies and references cited (there are 100’s of studies that have been referenced).

 Condition-Based Protocols